aryanchauhan4/Hotal-System-Network/README.md

 # Hotal-System-Network
 Design and Implementation of a Hotel System Network Design

-👉 Case Study and Requirements
+👉 Case Study and Requirements:

 You are required to design and implement the Vic Modern Hotel network.
 The hotel has three floors; on the first floor there are three departments (Reception, store, and Logistics), on the second floor there are three departments (Finance, HR, and Sales/Marketing), on the third floor the IT and Admin.
 Therefore, the following are part of the considerations during the design and implementation;

 * There should be three routers connecting each floor (all placed in the server room in the IT department).